jnetterf/owl-webapp/README.md

    sudo ln -s /usr/bin/nodejs /usr/bin/node
    ```

-- In the webapp, remember the 'ws://' prefix to connect to Owl
+- In the webapp, remember the 'ws://' prefix when connecting to Owl server.